ubirch/ubirch-protocol/README_PAYLOAD.md

   * \- needs gateway AND device public key
   * \+ creates valid UPP signature
   * \+ all fields are secured
-  * \+ doubles-using the payload field is kind of hacky
+  * \+ double-using the payload field is kind of hacky
+  * ? chain becomes global instead of device-based for first-level UPP
-* verify trackle UPP,create new standard UPP with gateway UUID + gateway signature
+2. verify trackle UPP,create new standard UPP with gateway UUID + gateway signature
 ```
                                            temps., conf., status, ...
                                            \______ _________________/